lobre/bow/README.md

 ## Dependencies

-The goal of the project was to a minimal set of dependencies.
+To me, having a minimal set of dependencies is key.
+Less code, less maintenance, fewer security issues.

 The choice of those dependencies has been made carefully to include only small, strongly built and focused libraries that were not worth reimplementing.